RaduSt11/radust11/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as a DevOps Engineer;
+- 🌱 I know Bash/Powershell/Kubertnes/Azure Devops/Jenkins;
+- 👯 I’m looking for new projects;

 <!--
 **RaduSt11/radust11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.